allison-nau/cio-mass-cytometry/README.md

 ### *Not shown in notebook:* Accurately complete the metadata spreadsheet

 You may need to delete some headers if you don't have the information on sample annotations or add additional headers if you have more that are not included here.
 As described in `cio_mass_cytometry/schemas/samples.json`, the permitted annotation types are `["discrete", "timepoint", "batch", "arm", "subject"]`.
 If you don't know what to call something, use `discrete`.

 **Pre-requisites:** You start with a blank or partially filled in template `WORKFLOW/stage_1/02-metadata-template.xlsx`.

 **Post:** You upload your filled-in `WORKFLOW/stage_1/03-INPUT-metadata-completed.xlsx` or use the one that was placed there as an example.

+Note: if you later want to change your metadata, adjust the order the samples appear in the worksheet will have a similar effect as changing the random seed.

 ### [notebooks/03 - Python - Ingest the filled-in metadata.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/03%20-%20Python%20-%20Ingest%20the%20filled-in%20metadata.ipynb)